Step-by-step deployment guide

 3. Upload the certificate to the worker app registration in Entra ID and note down the certificate thumbprint that you see in Entra ID.

 To configure your gateway, mount an HJSON configuration file at /app/config/config.hjson with the properties listed below.
-Refer to the following attachment for a starting point:
+Refer to the following snippet for a starting point:

 Edit the following properties in this file to configure the gateway to your needs: